Bread-Experts-Group/breadmod/README.md

   - [ ] Dough compat with create mod dough
   - [ ] Charcoal block compat with mekanism charcoal block
 - [ ] Pipes and cables that transport items, fluids, and power (important)
+  - [ ] Blockstates or similar connecting system for the model to connect to each-other
+- [ ] Fix up base mod generator (not the diesel one)
+- [ ] Decoration blocks
+  - Pending ideas.

 ### Tool gun (totally not from gmod)
   - [ ] Recoil and rapid coil spin animation when tool gun is used
+    - [ ] timer-like system for the animations
+  - [ ] Improve gui overlay, add mouse and key icons
   - [ ] turn IToolgunMode into an api
   - [ ] Tool gun modes
     - fix up and polish existing modes